scottcj/Netflix-Data/Andreas/index.md

 {% include_relative plotly/country-ratings.html %}

 This graph was made after merging the Netflix data with the IMDB datasets which included the ratings.
+The countries shown are those with the most content on Netflix.
 As we can see, it appears that the UK and South Korea have a slightly better average tv show/movie ratings on their Netflix, followed by USA, India, and Canada.
 All the average ratings are pretty close.

 I had some difficulties merging the Netflix and IMDB datasets, since the merged data set includes many more rows than the Netflix data.
 This means that there may be duplicates of movies or tv shows or perhaps some of the content in the IMDB was added to the Netflix dataset.
 I only want to include the movies and tv shows in the Netflix dataset so I will need to clean the data to get rid of any unwanted additions.